Winger (novel): Synopsis

 Ryan Dean finally has his stitches removed and arranges a date with Annie at Stonehenge.
 Once at Stonehenge, Annie reminds Ryan Dean that she can't be in love with him, but he convinces her otherwise.
-Joey, however, remains Ryan Deans closest friend, and when Ryan Dean confides in him how he wishes he could go back and not even have been put in O-Hall to begin with, Joey remarks: "You know, nothing ever goes back exactly the way it was.
-Things just expand and contact.
-Like the universe, like breathing.
-But you'll never fill your lungs up with the same air twice."
+Joey, however, remains Ryan Deans closest friend.
 On his way back to his room, Ryan Dean runs into Casey and Nick, who accuse him of being gay and make him aware of how much they'd like to fight him.
 Although Ryan Dean wants to reveal Casey's secret, he knows it would not be in his best interest to do so.

 Ryan Dean and the O-Hall boys attend Pine Mountain's Halloween party.
-He apologizes to Megan and Chas and Megan accepts and reveals she is in love with him, and Chas is admirable at Ryan Dean's courageousness but reminds him that he still hates him.
+He apologizes to Megan and Chas and Megan accepts and reveals she is in love with him.
 Ryan then sees an upset Joey who announced in front of other people that Casey needed to hit on another gay student at Pine Mountain.
 Joey tells Ryan Dean that he, Annie and Kevin are his true friends.
-Ryan Dean returns to a dark and eerie O-Hall where he encounters a drunken Casey threatening to kill him.
+Ryan Dean returns to a dark and eerie dormitory where he encounters a drunken Casey threatening to kill him.